Samsung's Galaxy S24 Phone Will Flag Its AI-Generated Photos

 The move is a notable response to worries AI could strip the truth out of our photos, undermining the trust we have in our visual communications.
 Watermarks and metadata can help provide some transparency in a world of deepfakes and disinformation.

+It's not yet clear how noticeable Samsung's moves will be beyond its own phones and photo gallery software.
+"Since this is a relatively new development without a standardized format, it is currently incompatible on third party devices," the company said in a statement Thursday.
+"We are always looking at opportunities for future compatibility."

-And Samsung isn't the only one working on the transparency measure.
+Samsung isn't the only one working on AI transparency measures.
 Google uses metadata to label its AI-generated images.
 Adobe uses a more elaborate approach called content credentials that's designed to detail who made AI-related changes and with what editing tools.
 It's backed by camera makers including Sony and Nikon.

 Modern AI on phones means powerful image editing that sidesteps the difficulties of painstaking photo manipulation in tools like Photoshop.
 Samsung demonstrated it by elevating a jumping basketball player toward the basketball hoop and expanding the scene for a better composition.
 Those are pretty dramatic changes to the original shot.